Hxzardd/IEEE/README.md

 # IEEE Technical CC Tasks

 This repository contains implementations for a series of challenging data structure tasks designed to test and enhance algorithmic skills.
-The project is divided into three levels of increasing complexity:
+The project is divided into four levels of increasing complexity:

+- **Level 0:** Basic Data Structure (Doubly Linked List) with basic operations.
 - **Level 1:** Custom Data Structure (Stack) with constant-time operations.
 - **Level 2:** Composite Data Structure (Interval Merger) for efficiently merging overlapping intervals.
 - **Level 3:** Composite Data Structure (Time-Based Cache) that supports key-value storage with automatic expiry.